Brexit ruling: Court gives parliament Article 50 vote

 Will Brexit lead to the breakup of Britain?

 In their ruling, the Supreme Court judges rejected an argument that devolved administrations in Scotland, Wales and Northern Ireland had the right to be consulted on the Article 50 process.
+The assemblies were not entitled to a veto, the judges said.

-The UK government has previously said they would have an input in other way, but Sturgeon, the SNP leader, believes the UK government is not taking into account Scotland's views fully enough.
+The UK government has previously said they would have an input in other ways, but Sturgeon, the SNP leader, believes the UK government is not taking into account Scotland's views fully enough.

 Sturgeon wants Scotland to remain part of the European single market, and she indicated on Tuesday that a new Scottish independence referendum could be on the cards if the UK does not accede to her demands.